-To apply, all applicants to University of Miami must submit the following items.
-Double check with University of Miami's admissions department to confirm all application materials and requirements.
+To apply to University of Miami, all applicants must submit the following items.
+Check with University of Miami's admissions department to confirm all application materials and requirements.

 |Other Requirements||√||college transcript(s) and statement of good standing from prior institution(s), auditions for selected academic programs|

 Students admitted to University of Miami have an average unweighted GPA of 3.7.
 University of Miami considers weighted GPA scores from incomging students.

 Out of all students that were admitted, 38% submitted a class rank.
 At University of Miami 65% of students ranked in the top 10% of their graduating class in high school, 87% were in the top 25% and 97% were in the top 50%.

 At University of Miami, student GPAs fall in the following ranges.

 |GPA||Percent of Students|